To-do list tension: UK households face an average of 33 tasks a week

 A new study has revealed that Britain’s to-do-lists are jam-packed, as the nation battles to get an unwieldly number of tasks ticked-off each week.

-The research revealed that three in five (60%) admit to feeling completely overwhelmed by the volume of tasks they need to complete each week, such as sorting out finances, walking the dog and mowing the lawn.
+A study reveals that three in five (60%) admit to feeling completely overwhelmed by the volume of tasks they need to complete each week.
+This includes things such as sorting out finances, walking the dog and mowing the lawn.
 While more than two thirds (67%) feel like they are operating on “autopilot”, meaning that to-do-lists get forgotten.

 With so much to do, and almost a third of us (29%) saying we’re simply too busy to do it, it’s clear to see why people struggle to do everything on their list each week.
-It’s therefore understandable why three-quarters (75%) of the population plan to use the long bank holiday weekend to tick things off their to-do-lists.
+It’s therefore understandable why three-quarters (75%) of the population plan to use weekends to tick things off their to-do-lists.

 Top 20 most common tasks